capture0x/watch-coins/README.md

 + DOT
 + DOGE

-About: This tool allows you to track the coin price, alerts you when coin reaches the desired buy or sale price.
+*About: This tool allows you to track the coin price, alerts you when coin reaches the desired buy or sale price.

-                                        *CODED BY TMRSWRR*
-Parameters:
+*Parameters:

 + --coin ==> Choose which coin you want to track
     Coin list:  BTC ETH DASH LTC XRP ADA EOS DOT DOGE